 Continuously monitoring the vast and harsh Arctic environment with Earth observation, navigation, and communication satellites is considered essential.
-The European Commission has expressed user needs that recommends, as a first priority, an Imaging Microwave Radiometry Mission to address the Integrated EU Arctic Policy through the provision of operational ocean and sea-ice products with high spatial resolution, radiometric fidelity, and at least daily revisit in Polar regions.
+The European Commission has expressed user needs that recommends, as a first priority, an Imaging Microwave Radiometry Mission to address the Integrated EU Arctic Policy through the provision of the operational ocean and sea-ice products with high spatial resolution, radiometric fidelity, and at least daily revisit in Polar regions.
 The Copernicus Imaging Microwave Radiometer (CIMR) mission is one of six High Priority Candidate Missions within the Copernicus Expansion program focused on new missions that have been identified by the European Commission as priorities for implementation in the coming years to provide additional capabilities in support of high priority user needs.
 The CIMR mission is currently in a phase A/B1 study expected to move into full implementation for a launch in the 2025+ time frame.

-Sea surface temperature (SST), ocean wind speed, sea surface salinity (SSS), and sea ice concentration (SIC) are fundamental variables for understanding, monitoring, and predicting the state of the ocean and sea ice.
 CIMR is a conically scanning microwave radiometer imager that includes channels at 1.4, 6.9, 10.65, 18.7, and 36.5 GHz, in a Sun-synchronous polar orbit, to provide SST, ocean wind speed, SSS, and SIC with an increased accuracy and/or spatial resolution.

 • November 11, 2021: The Copernicus Imaging Microwave Radiometer (CIMR) satellite instrument is currently being implemented to observe the Polar Regions.
 It will measure different variables, including the temperature and salinity of the ocean surface, and the sea ice extension in the polar ice caps.
 To help design the instrument, the first instrument concept has been computer simulated.
-Together with simulations of the radiation emitted by the oceans, it allows reproducing what the instrument antennas will measure.
+Together with simulations of the radiation emitted by the oceans, it allows the reproduction of what the instrument antennas will measure.
 This is followed by further computations that apply mathematical algorithms to the simulated measurements to estimate the values of the ocean and ice parameters of interest.
 Studying these simulated measurements is then used to see whether the CIMR instrument concept is suitable to achieve the mission goals, and how much better CIMR will measure compared with existing instruments already observing similar variables.
 Although more work is required to keep refining the instrument and its computer simulations, this study shows that CIMR can achieve its mission goals, measuring more accurately and with better spatial resolution than previous instruments, and greatly contributing to monitoring the rapid changes expected to take place in the Polar regions in the years to come.
 3)

 - The Copernicus Imaging Microwave Radiometer (CIMR) is a satellite system developed as part of the European Union Copernicus program expansion activities.
 CIMR is designed to monitor the rapid Earth system changes taking place in the Arctic in response to the Integrated European Policy for the Arctic.
 Prioritized user needs to be expressed by the European Commission Polar Expert Group.